patrickkfkan/patreon-dl/README.md

   -l, --log-level <level>    Log level of the console logger: 'info', 'debug',
                              'warn' or 'error'; set to 'none' to disable the
                              logger.
   -y, --no-prompt            Do not prompt for confirmation to proceed
+  --configure-youtube        Configure YouTube connection
 ```

 #### Supported URL formats